Black-headed Gull Chroicocephalus ridibundus |

 perhaps unrepresentative data)

-Changes in working practices at refuse tips and recent closures are inevitably affecting the numbers of gulls wintering inland, and a decline in numbers of most species is predictable (see Herring Gull for more detailed discussion of this issue).
+Changes in working practices at refuse tips and recent closures are inevitably affecting the numbers of gulls wintering inland, and a decline in numbers of most species is predictable (see Herring Gull and Lesser Black-backed Gull for more detailed discussion of this issue).
 However, while numbers roosting at Coton in N. Warks and some other sites have declined significantly, counts from other roost sites close to landfill sites still in operation (e.g. Chasewater) do not as yet indicate a decline in overall numbers of wintering Black-headed Gulls (see Table 1).

 Ringing recoveries show that Black-headed Gulls wintering in the region originate from both British and continental colonies.
 Within the UK, recoveries have shown arrivals from Hampshire, Kent, Essex, Lincolnshire, Yorkshire, Durham, Cumbria, Northumberland, and Shetland (The New birds of the West Midlands, Harrrison & Harrison 2005).
 A majority of ringing recoveries in Britain as a whole, of gulls ringed in Europe, is from Fennoscandia, the Baltic states, the Netherlands and Denmark, with others from further east in Russia, Germany, Poland, Belarus and the Czech Republic (BTO's The Migration Atlas, 2002).
 The Birds of the West Midlands (Harrison et al. 1982) documents 96 recoveries from ten European countries (including the Baltic States), of which 21 (21.9%) were from Denmark, 19 (19.8%) from Holland, 14 (14.6%) from Finland, and 11 (11.5%) from Germany.